Library card and loans

 Some libraries have return hatches where loans can be returned outside opening times.
 However, loans returned through the return hatches will be updated in your loan details on the following day the library is open.

 If you return your loan late, you will need to pay a late return fee.
 The fee is €0.20 per loan per day, and the maximum fee is €6 per loan.
 The fee will be charged for each calendar day, including days when the library is closed.
 If you have €30 or more in unpaid fees, you will not be able to borrow or reserve material or renew your loans.
-Children's and young people's materials will not incur a late return fee.
+Children's and young people's materials or materials borrowed by anyone under 18 years will not incur a late return fee.

 Recovery of unreturned loans will be transferred to a recovery agency approximately 60 days after the expiry day.
 Unreturned children's and young people's material will also be recovered through a recovery agency.